lukegib/lukegib/README.md

 I’m a UI / UX designer and front-end web developer with a focus on creating applications that excite users.

-To find out more check out my website: [lukegib.com](https://lukegib.com)
+To find out more, check out my website: [lukegib.com](https://lukegib.com)

 ## Skills to pay the bills
 5 = Frequently used / confident, 1 = Limited use / rusty